 TIPPER OF THE WEEK – ADAM WINCH-FURNESS

-We continue to shine a spotlight on the biggest and best emerging acts from across the UK.
+We continue to shine the spotlight the biggest and best emerging acts from across the UK.
 Each Monday, we ask one of our esteemed tippers to select five of their hottest tips to be featured on the site throughout the week.

-Next up we have Adam Winch-Furness, one half of BBC Introducing Sheffield.
-Delve into his picks below.
+Next up we have Adam Winch-Furness, team assistant at BBC Introducing Sheffield.
+Check out his tips below.

 © Generator 2022 - All rights reserved.